j-fu/ExtendableSparse.jl/docs/src/example.md

 A=spzeros(3,3)
 Meta.@lower A[1,2]+=3
 ```
-For sparse matrices this requires to the index search in the structure twice.
+For sparse matrices this requires to perform the index search in the structure twice.
 The packages provides the method [`updateindex!`](@ref) for both `SparseMatrixCSC` and
-for `ExtendableSparse` which allows to update a matrix element with one index search.
+for `ExtendableSparse` which allows to update a matrix element with just one index search.

 ### Benchmark for `SparseMatrixCSC`